Scientific Name

 Description

 Aloe maculata 'Yellow Form' is a stemless succulent that forms rosettes of dark green leaves with a reddish tinge at the tips.
-It may grow as a solitary plant or produces suckers to form dense expanding colonies.
-The rosettes grow up to 18 inches (45 cm) tall and up to 2 feet (60 cm) in diameter.
+It may grow as a solitary plant or produce offsets to form dense expanding colonies.
+The rosettes can grow up to 18 inches (45 cm) tall and 2 feet (60 cm) in diameter.
 The lower part of the leaves fades to a light green and is marked by faint white lines.
 The margins are lined with brown teeth.

-This form has the same characteristics and cultural notes as the species, except the flower color.
+This form has the same characteristics and cultural notes as the species, except for the flower color.

 Hardiness